phoenixframework/phoenix/H_ecto-models.md

 ```

-Now if we take a look in the database, we see that our `users` table and it's sequence are both gone.
+Now if we take a look in the database, we see that our `users` table and its sequence are both gone.

 ```console
 # \d